wruizcanal/news-backend/README.md

 # news-backend
-A simple backend for a news site.
+A simple backend for a news site in Laravel 10.
+It also has authentication with permissions and roles.